v-nadal/cub3d/README.md

 With bonus: <br>
 &ensp;&ensp;You need to use WASD to move around<br>
-&ensp;&ensp;You can use mouse to rotate the camera or use ⬅➡⬆⬇ keys<br>
+&ensp;&ensp;You can use your mouse to rotate the camera or use ⬅➡⬆⬇ keys<br>

 # Bonus 📍
 <ul style="list-style-type: disc">